InspiredByOtherWorlds arts contest FAQs

 1st, 2nd and 3rd place and People’s Choice winners in youth and adult categories will receive an EPSC2021 goody bag.
 We are also offering a prize for the winning entry by a school class.

 When is the deadline?

 The deadline for the competition 6 September 2021.
 Late submissions will not be accepted.

 We will show the submitted artwork during the Europlanet Society Congress 2021 (#EPSC2021) from 13-24 September 2021 and announce the winners in a special session during the virtual conference.

 All artworks will be accessible through a dedicated online gallery on the Europlanet website.
 All artworks submitted will be considered by a panel of planetary scientists and artists.
 (Depending on entry numbers we may split into age/topic/type categories.)
 We will evaluate the submissions in each particular category according to the following criteria: inspiring idea, performance, original content and clarity.

 Prizes will be awarded to 1st, 2nd, and 3rd place winners.
-There will also be one people’s choice winner chosen from all submitted artworks.
-The people’s vote will be opened after October 31 and will last one month.
+There will also be “People’s Choice” winners from a public vote, which will run from 8-22 September.

 All participants will be named Europlanet Participating Artists and featured on our website.

 Art is meant to inspire.
 Art is meant to be shared.
 Art allows us to go beyond our limits.
 Planetary science takes us beyond the limits of our world.
+This year’s theme is “Ingenuity”.
 Let your imagination take us on a voyage through our Solar System and planets around distant stars!
 Show us how you have been inspired to create drawings, storytelling, pictures, videos, models, craft works or art installations at home.
 Get creative with InspiredByOtherWorlds!